Millions of people have had COVID-19 in the United States. The worldwide figure of cases is above the 400 million mark.

 Help available to anyone

-The COVID Recovery Program isn’t exclusive to people who’ve had COVID-19 either.
+The Post-Pandemic Rehabilitative Services program isn’t exclusive to people who’ve had COVID-19 either.

 If you’ve been stuck at home during the pandemic, Hobbs says you too might need assistance getting back on your feet.

 “We’re seeing a tremendous about of debility amongst our seniors that are not getting out and doing things,” Hobbs says.
 “You know that old saying, ‘If you don’t use it, you lose it.’
 That really is true.
 We’ve seen a lot of that with COVID.
 People have been at home.”

 Fewer interactions with others and more time on the couch is not a good recipe for better health.
 The Society’s therapists will work closely with your primary doctor to get you back on track.

 “Cognitive decline, physical decline, the social decline that creates some depression – it’s pretty amazing that we’re seeing an overall decline in function of a lot of people from isolation,” Hobbs says.